Pleasantville school board president says attempts to oust him failed

 The news came a week after Superintendent Natakie Chestnut-Lee was put on paid leave in a 5-2 vote from which Sanchez abstained.

-Sanchez was also voted to be removed as president by the same 5-2 vote, and Morgan was voted as his replacement.
+Sanchez was also voted to be removed as president by the same 5-2 vote.

 “It’s unbelievable the amount of dysfunction and craziness going on,” said Sanchez.
 “I’m baffled by it.”